 Research Interests: History of biology and natural history; history of malacology; deep ocean biology, marine exploration, and marine resources; seabed infrastructures; speculative futures and scientific imagination; material culture of marine exploration; deep and evolutionary time; symbiosis; biological invasion; extreme biology.

-Jonathan Galka is a Ph.D. student in the Department of the History of Science at Harvard, and in 2020-2021 he is a visiting doctoral candidate in the Department of Ecological Anthropology at the Czech Academy of Sciences.
-He studies the history of biology, technology, and speculative futures with a particular focus on how the relationships between mineralogical and other resources and life in the deep ocean have been imagined, constructed, and governed between 1860 and the present.
-He also maintains an active interest in the lives and histories of snails and their non-molluscan relations.
-Prior to joining the department, he was a Fulbright researcher in Kuala Lumpur working on the uptake of pre-exposure prophylaxis (PrEP) for HIV among transgender communities and sex worker communities.
+Jonathan Galka is a Ph.D. candidate in the Department of the History of Science at Harvard, and in 2022-2023 he is a visiting scholar at Nanyang Technological University in Singapore.
+In 2020-2022 he was a visiting doctoral candidate in the Department of Ecological Anthropology at the Czech Academy of Sciences.
+He studies the history of biology, geology, and speculative futures with a particular focus on how the relationships between mineralogical and other resources and life in the deep ocean have been imagined, constructed, commodified, and governed between 1870 and the present.

 “Toward a History and Anthropology of the Clarion-Clipperton Zone,” Department of Ecological Anthropology Seminar, Czech Academy of Sciences (Prague, Czechia, April 2021)